AnimosWorkshop/Sor-Vault/Sign of Remembrance/Magic/Reading a Spell Entry.md

 - Summoning - relating to the summoning of elementals, which are manifestations of magic in creature form.
 Specialists of this school are called summoners.
 - Tempest - relating to the aspects of storm, lightning and thunder.
 Specialists of this school are called tempestists.

-### Spell Rarity
+### Rarity

 There are three rarities of spells:

 - Common - spells are common unless stated otherwise.
-That means that they are relatively well-spread around the world, and just about any scroll merchant might offer a scroll for them unless they are specialists.
-It would be logical, then, for even a newly-created character to have already learned those skills.
+That means that they are relatively well-spread around the world, and especially for low level spells, most scrolls can be found in large enough settlements with an adequate number of [[Runecarver|runecarvers]].
+Therefore, even [[Character Creation.canvas|newly-created characters]] might already know them.
 - Uncommon - denoted by the Uncommon keyword under the spell's normal keywords.
 The spell is known to individuals around the world, who can share their secrets, but will often choose not to due to religious, social or moral reasons, such with the [Imbue Life](Imbue%20Life.md) spell.
 Though any character _can_ learn them, it's advised to think of a good reason for why they do, or who taught them - which might lead to interesting plots.
 - Rare - denoted by the Rare keyword under the spell's normal keywords.
 The spell is known to few, but unlike uncommon spells, it's due to the spell being granted only as a reward from a blessing or another special source.
 Rare spells cannot be taught to others, nor can they be transcribed onto scrolls or items.